philgyford/django-ditto/README.rst

 ########

+Flickr
+******

+In the Django admin, add your Flickr account(s) with API key and secret from https://www.flickr.com/services/apps/create/apply/

 Pinboard
 ********

-In the Django admin, add your Pinboard account(s) with API token from https://pinboard.in/settings/password .
+In the Django admin, add your Pinboard account(s) with the API token from https://pinboard.in/settings/password .

 Import all of your bookmarks::